Improved Certificates for Independence Number in Semirandom Hypergraphs: Introduction

 Our goal is to design efficient algorithms that certify upper bounds on $\alpha(H)$, that is as tight as possible.
 The problem for hypergraphs was first studied in the work \cite{CGL07} where they certify a bound of $\varepsilon n$ using Feige's XOR trick \cite{Fei02}, and later improved to $\widetilde{\bigO}_{\ell}\paren{n^{3/4}/\sqrt{p}}$ by \cite{AOW15}.
 More recently, the work of Guruswami, Kothari, and Manohar \cite{GKM22} improves on these bounds by directly constructing spectral certificates and certify a bound of $\bigO_{\ell}\paren{\sqrt{n}\cdot \mathsf{polylog}(n)/p^{1/(\ell/2)}}$.
 We improve on these previous results in two key aspects, \begin{enumerate} \item \textbf{Sharper Refutation Bounds.} We provide significantly tighter certificates.
 Our bounds (a) eliminate the logarithmic factors achieving the conjectured tight bounds in terms of $n$, and (b) provide an improved dependence on $p$ that scales as $p^{-1/\ell}$.

-\item \textbf{Robustness.} Our certificates are constructed using Sum-of-Squares (SoS) hierarchy, and inherently robust.
-This allows our results to hold even in semirandom hypergraphs where an adversary can add edges, a setting where standard spectral certificates are expected to fail. \end{enumerate}
+\item \textbf{Robustness.} Our certificates are deployed inside the Sum-of-Squares (SoS) proof system, and hence inherently robust.
+This allows our results to hold even in semirandom hypergraphs where an adversary can add additional edges. \end{enumerate}

+Additionally, we prove matching low-degree polynomial lower bounds that can be seen as an evidence that refuting below $k=\sqrt{n}/p^{1/\ell}$ is hard.
+This involves constructing a planted distribution that is supported on independent sets of size $k$, while not allowing any low-degree polynomial to separate the planted distribution from the null distribution of random hypergraphs $\cH_0\paren{n,\ell,p}$.
+A canonical planted distribution along the lines of \cite{BHK+16} only yields a bound of $k=o\paren{\sqrt{n}/p^{1/2\ell}}$.
+This difficulty also arises in sparse graph settings where the bound one gets is $\sqrt{n}/p^{1/4}$.
+Therefore, SoS results \cite{JPR+21,KPX24} have to work extra hard to show SoS lower bounds.
+To the best of our knowledge, a low-degree polynomial lower bound better than the scale of $\sqrt{n}/p^{1/4}$ in sparse graphs has so far remained elusive.
+This is also mentioned as an open problem in \cite{JPR+21,Pot22}.

+We give a construction for a \emph{quiet} planted distribution that resolves this open problem, and obtains a low-degree polynomial lower bounds for $k=o\paren{\sqrt{n}/p^{1/\ell}}$.
+We note that constructing quiet planted distributions to obtain sharper low-degree polynomial lower bounds is a problem specific task \cite{BKW20,BBK+21,KVWX23} and one that requires creative insights.

+Our results are in sharp contrast to the problem of recovering planted independent sets in random hypergraphs.
+The recovery problem was implicitly studied in \cite{CZ20} where they study a projection matrix $A$ of size $n\times n$ with entry $A\Brac{i,j}$ counting the number of hyperedges passing through $i$ and $j$.
+More recently \cite{AK26} showed that a simple spectral algorithm based on this projection matrix can exactly recover the planted independent set when the size of the planted set is $k \gtrsim \sqrt{n}/p^{1/2(\ell-1)}$.
+In a concurrent work \cite{FS26}, they also show a matching low-degree polynomial lower bound for weak recovery.
+However, it is easy to show that this projection matrix does not give any sub-linear bounds for the certification problem we are interested in.

+On the other hand, our refutation certificates could be used to design recovery algorithms when the planted set has size $k \gtrsim \sqrt{n}/p^{1/\ell}$.
+Importantly, the algorithms constructed from refutation certificates can handle strong adversaries such as those considered in \cite{LPR25}, whereas the projection matrix based analysis completely breaks down in this setting.